lucavauda/lucavauda.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hello!
-I'm Luca Vaudano, a graduate in Computer Science and Cybersecurity with a passion for cybersecurity.
+I'm Luca Vaudano, a graduate in Computer Science and Cybersecurity with a passion for deep learning.
 After earning my degree with honors, I began my career as a Cybersecurity Analyst, specializing in Cyber Risk Management.

 Currently, my work focuses on risk assessment and management, ensuring the security of networks and sensitive data.